 Ann Rose School of Nursing

 With only 12 students per class, the CNA training at Ann Rose School of Nursing offers a unique and personalized approach.
+Ann Rose offers hands-on training, access to practice site, and a high pass rate of 78%.
 Students meet 15 days for classroom training and 2 days for clinical experience for a total of 76 contact hours.
+A fast-track option is available for students to complete the program in just 8 days.
+The state exam is administered two weeks after completing the class requirements.
+After completion of the program, graduates are eligible to the state exam at Ann Rose’s state-approved facility.
 Day and evening schedules are available.
-After completion of the program, graduates are eligible to the state exam at the school in a familiar environment.
-Tuition is $975 – payment plan is available.
-Additional costs include TB skin test, uniform, and state exam fee.

 - Address: 7280 Irving St. B-205 Westminster, CO 80030